IBM OS/2 Warp

 In the year 2016 Microsoft Windows still doesn't have a proper system to handle with higher DPI, and Microsoft has just started to implement 'resolution sniffing' where it will dynamically change your DPI settings based on your resolution.
 Well guess what, OS/2 Warp had this way back in 1999.
 If you set up OS/2 in 1600x1200, it will bump up the DPI to 125%.
 This was only *just* introduced in Windows 8!
 Windows 7 requires a patch released much later in its life to perform this.

-Of course OS/2's shell is old and it shows.
+Of course OS/2's shell is old and it shows (although it may be less of age and just design paradigms to be honest).
 You can't drag and drop icons, you can't select everything with a swift Ctrl + A, and other commonly used features like that are lacking.
 But on the flip side it does allow you to copy to an existing window that's open; which is something Windows doesn't offer (unless you had a 3rd party program, of which I know of none which mimic OS/2's file management).

 Where is OS/2 now at the present time?
 Its use has rapidly declined and even ATMs are starting to switch over to other operating systems; actually there's a big problem with the XP ATMs: which is why Microsoft is still making special updates for it that desktop users are relaying to their own machines as well.
 There are of course some businesses that have equipment and processes that still run on OS/2 and probably won't be changing any time soon because:

-B) Removing it would cost more than keeping it running and would have more disadvantages than advantages
+2. Removing it would cost more than keeping it running and would have more disadvantages than advantages.
+To a lot of legacy businesses, it's just not worth it.

-C) You still get proper DOS support in OS/2 and it's not as insecure as Windows 98, and with 3rd party enhancements it can still be installed on modern hardware and utilize multi-threading unlike Windows 9x
+3. You still get proper DOS support in OS/2 and it's not as insecure as Windows 98, and with 3rd party enhancements it can still be installed on modern hardware and utilise multi-threading unlike Windows 9x.
+Although it may just be more ideal to run everything in a hypervisor anymore than using baremetal OS/2.

 Advice for installing OS/2